jselliott/HTBCyberSanta2021/pwn/mr_snowy/README.md

 # Pwn :: Mr. Snowy

+*There is ❄️ snow everywhere!!
+Kids are playing around, everything looks amazing.
+But, this ☃️ snowman... it scares me..
+He is always 👀 staring at Santa's house.
+Something must be wrong with him.*

 ### Challenge Files: [pwn_mr_snowy.zip](pwn_mr_snowy.zip)

 For this challenge, we are provided with an executable, **mr_snowy**, an example flag.txt, and also a networked service to connect to.
 Running the program shows a little text adventure game involving a snowman that is a little *sus*.
 However, you find that basically any available choice runs into a deadend.
 So there has to be some way to get where we wanna be.